 April 20, 2017

-To ensure that your plantings thrive, consider getting your soil tested by a local garden center or university or county agricultural extension.
+To ensure that your plantings thrive, consider getting your soil tested by a local garden center, university, or county agricultural extension.
 They’ll tell you how to enrich it.

 1. Curb appeal